zalando/postgres-operator/docs/developer.md

 ## End-to-end tests

 The operator provides reference e2e (end-to-end) tests to ensure various infra parts work smoothly together.
-Each e2e execution tests a Postgres operator image built from the current git branch.
+Each e2e execution tests a Postgres Operator image built from the current git branch.
 The test runner starts a [kind](https://kind.sigs.k8s.io/) (local k8s) cluster and Docker container with tests.
 The k8s API client from within the container connects to the `kind` cluster using the standard Docker `bridge` network.
 The tests utilize examples from `/manifests` (ConfigMap is used for the operator configuration) to avoid maintaining yet another set of configuration files.
 The kind cluster is deleted if tests complete successfully.

 End-to-end tests are executed automatically during builds; to invoke them locally use `make e2e-run` from the project's top directory.
 Run `make e2e-tools e2e-build` to install `kind` and build the tests' image locally before the first run.

 End-to-end tests are written in Python and use `flake8` for code quality.
 Please run flake8 [before submitting a PR](http://flake8.pycqa.org/en/latest/user/using-hooks.html).